Violant of Hungary: Queenship

 A large number of Hungarian knights escorted the queen to her new homeland with the leadership of Denis of Hungary.
 Queen Violant was a woman of talent and character.
 Next to King James I, she had an important political role in the Crown of Aragon.
 She was one of the most valuable advisors of the king, on whom she had a strong influence.
 She intervened decisively in international agreements as important as the Treaty of Almizra with Castile (1244).
-It was signed with the condition that Zayyan ibn Mardanish surrender of the city of Valencia, into which she triumphantly entered with her husband on 9 October 1238.
+It was signed with the condition that Zayyan ibn Mardanish would surrender the city of Valencia, into which she triumphantly entered with her husband on 9 October 1238.

 Death and burial

 Violant reportedly died in September 1251.
-Jerónimo Zurita, in his Anales de Aragon, mentions this discrepancy, and writes that while some annals state that Violant died in Santa María de Salas in 1251, others report that she lived for a few years after (the probable sources of the 1253 date), and that she only made her will and testament in Huesca in 1251.
+Jerónimo Zurita, in his Anales de Aragon, mentions a discrepancy, and writes that while some annals state that Violant died in Santa María de Salas in 1251, others report that she lived longer (some sources point to 1253 as a probable date), and that she only made her will and testament in Huesca in 1251.
 Zurita continues that her will stipulated her burial at Vallbona, bequeathed the county of Posana (Pozsony) to her sons Peter, James, and Sancho (Pozsony being in the possession of her half-brother Béla IV of Hungary, but apparently left to her by her mother Queen Yolanda), and mentioned that she had 5 daughters with the king.

 Violant and her daughter Sancha's remains are at the Monastery of Santa Maria de Vallbona in Vallbona de les Monges, Catalonia.
 Violant chose burial in that monastery, as she was a benefactor.
 Her tomb, placed along the wall on the right of the chancel, is fairly simple.
 It is raised on two pillars decorated with individual gold crosses inscribed in red (gules) circles, and has a gabled lid of white stone.
 In the center of the lid is a cross with the same characteristics as those on the pillars, but larger and without color.
 The only ornamentations on the box itself are three depictions of her husband's royal coat of arms – one on the visible side and one at each end.
 The Queen's remains were moved to the tomb in 1275, as indicated by the inscription on the visible side of the box: Fuit translata donna | Violán regina | Aragonum | anno 1275.
 In 2002, the Hungarian government financed a restoration of her tomb, costing 12,000 euros, but the monastic community denied permission to study its interior.
 Violant is the only member of the Árpád dynasty whose remains are undisturbed.

 James I remarried one more time, to Teresa Gil de Vidaure, who was previously his mistress.